ENCCS/sycl-workshop/content/buffers-accessors.rst

 .. signature:: Some ``buffer`` constructors

    #.
 We can construct a ``buffer`` using just a ``range``.
 Data must be
-      initialized the data in some other fashion:
+      initialized in some other fashion:

       .. code:: c++